Has China Invaded Taiwan Yet?

 Why can the Taiwan temperature be high while the answer is still NO?

 The temperature summarizes escalation pressure from public reporting.
-China can increase aircraft sorties, naval patrols, exercises, rhetoric, or blockade rehearsals without crossing the threshold into an actual invasion.
+China can increase aircraft sorties, naval patrols, exercises, coast guard pressure, or rhetoric without crossing the threshold into an actual invasion.

 What would move this page from NO to KINDA or YES?